Sinking of the SS City of Benares: Significance

 The sinking was one of the worst maritime disasters in the Second World War, and one of the worst maritime disasters in history involving a children's ship.
 While only 54 of 112 children of the died, 98 of 123 children on the City of Benares were lost.
 On the 94 children were lost.
-The percentage of survival was even worse than that of the Lusitania, with the Lusitanias survival rate being roughly 39 per cent, while the City of Benares survival rate being roughly 36 percent.
+The percentage of survival was even worse than that of the Lusitania, with the Lusitanias survival rate being roughly 39 percent, while the City of Benares survival rate being roughly 36 percent.